V21420/wipro-week-1/README.md

 # wipro-week-1
 just simple web page has :
-1. Dropdown menu--?which has registration,courses,timetble sections
+1. Dropdown menu --> which has registration,courses,timetble sections
-2. profile section-->which has my profile card
+2. profile section --> which has my profile card